dojo/docs/dijit/_Templated.rst

   <button dojoType="dijit.form.Button">press me</button>

-If the template defines dojoAttachPoint="containerNode", the children from the srcNodeRef will be copied to this node.
+If the template defines data-dojo-attach-point="containerNode", the children from the srcNodeRef will be copied to this node.

 For example: